cs544-wisc/f23/p4/README.md

 `.headers` of the Namenode's repsonse, you will be able to infer which Datanode stores that data corresponding to a specific offset in the file.
 Loop over offsets corresponding to the start of each block (your blocksize is 1MB, so the offsets will be 0, 1MB, 2MB, etc).

-Construct a dictionary named `per_worker_block_count_single_csv` (or use the trick in the comments) like the following that shows how many blocks of `single.csv` are on each Datanode:
+Construct a dictionary named `per_worker_block_count_single_csv` (or use the trick in the comments).
+Your dictionary keys should be the web addresses / ports  of each datanote.
+Your result should look like the following that shows how many blocks of `single.csv` are on each Datanode:

 ```
 {'http://70d2c4b6ccee:9864/webhdfs/v1/single.csv': 92,
  'http://890e8d910f92:9864/webhdfs/v1/single.csv': 75}
 ```

 Your data will probably be distributed differently between the two, and you will almost certainly have container names that are different than `70d2c4b6ccee` and `890e8d910f92`.
-Run cell 2.1 to check your answer.
+Run cell 2.1 and add up your blocks to sanity check your answer.

 ## Part 3: Reading the Data